Maurice Hinchey: Later votes

 Veterans Opportunity to Work Act of 2011.
-This law will amend title 38, United States Code, to make certain improvements in the laws relating to the employment and training of veterans, and for other purposes.
+This law amended title 38, United States Code, to make certain improvements in the laws relating to the employment and training of veterans, and for other purposes.

 Hinchey, in August 2010, voted yes on the "Offshore Drilling and Other Energy Laws Amendments."
 This regulates or controls the use of oil and natural gas.
 It also increases safety on blowout preventers on oil wells, as well as upping the penalty for leaking or spilling of oil or "other hazardous substances" into the Gulf of Mexico.
 He also voted to repeal Don't Ask, Don't Tell in March 2010.
 This makes it illegal to dismiss someone from the army for being homosexual, having engaged in or suspected of engaging in "homosexual acts."

 Another bill Hinchey voted yes on, the Aid to States for Medicaid, Teacher Employment and Other purposes, passed in the House in August 2010.
 This budgets $10 billion to the Education Jobs Fund to be given to the states for teacher hiring and training.
 It also increases Federal Medical Assistance Percentages (FMAP) to states in need and lengthens the period for states to increase their FMAP.

 In November 2011, he voted to reaffirm "In God We Trust" as the national motto and "encourag[e] the public display of the national motto in all public buildings, public schools, and other government institutions."